apduvuri/Migrate-to-AzureDBPostgreSQL/AWSRDS-to-Flexible-offline-migration-using-cli.md

 ## Starting with CLI
 The preview comes with a list of easy-to-use CLI commands to perform migration related tasks.
 All the CLI commands starts with “az postgres flexible-server migration”.
 There are also help statements provided to assist you in understanding the various options and in framing the right syntax for the CLI commands.
-CLI commands for migrating from On-premises/IaaS to Azure Database for PostgreSQL – Flexible server is almost like the CLI commands used to migrate from Azure Database for PostgreSQL – Single server to Azure Database for PostgreSQL – Flexible server.
+CLI commands for migrating from AWS RDS PostgreSQL to Azure Database for PostgreSQL – Flexible server is almost like the CLI commands used to migrate from Azure Database for PostgreSQL – Single server to Azure Database for PostgreSQL – Flexible server.
 At present for offline migration, CLI commands is in GA that supports migration from Azure Database for PostgreSQL – Single server to Azure Database for PostgreSQL – Flexible server [Tutorial: Migrate Azure Database for PostgreSQL - Single Server to Flexible Server using the Azure CLI - Azure Database for PostgreSQL Flexible Server | Microsoft Learn](https://learn.microsoft.com/en-us/azure/postgresql/migrate/how-to-migrate-single-to-flexible-cli)
 Once the CLI is installed, open the command prompt and login into the azure account using the below command.